Office of Burden Reduction and Health Informatics

 Mary Greene, M.D. – Director

-Stella Mandl - Acting Deputy Director
+Stella Mandl - Deputy Director

 Customer-Focused Research Group – Suzanne M. Martin-Devroye, Director